dimitri-nicolo/calico/networking/egress/egress-gateway-on-prem.md

 with IPs from the default (and presumably plentiful) pool, but also configured so that their outbound traffic is directed through an egress gateway.
 (Or, for resilience, through one of a small number of egress gateways.)
-The egress gateways are set up to use a [specific IP pool](legacy-firewalls) and to perform an SNAT on the traffic passing through them.
+The egress gateways are set up to use a [specific IP pool]({{site.baseurl}}/networking/legacy-firewalls) and to perform an SNAT on the traffic passing through them.
 Hence any number of application pods can have their outbound connections multiplexed through a fixed small number of egress gateways, and all of those outbound connections acquire a source IP from the egress gateway IP pool.